Telegony: Content

-Latin inventions
+Later traditions

+According to a later Hellenistic tradition, Circe brought Odysseus back to life after his death, and he arranged for Telemachus to marry his half-sister Cassiphone, Odysseus and Circe's daughter.
+But after a quarrell with Circe, Telemachus slew his mother-in-law, and in rage Cassiphone killed him, avenging thus the murder of her mother.

 The 1st-century AD Roman fabulist Hyginus differs from Proclus in adding a few details.
 First, it is both Odysseus and Telemachus who engage Telegonus in combat.
 Hyginus then adds that Odysseus had received an oracle to beware his son.
 Finally, Hyginus attributes to Telegonus a son named Italus, the eponymous founder of Italy; and to Telemachus he attributes a son named Latinus, whose name was given to the Latin language.

 Numerous Latin poets make Telegonus the founder of Praeneste or Tusculum, important Latin towns.

 Dante's invention

 In Dante's Divine Comedy, in the eighth bolgia of the Inferno, Dante and his guide meet Ulisse among the false counsellors, and receive a variant accounting of Ulisse's death "from the sea", in a five-month journey beyond the Pillars of Hercules, that has ended in a whirlpool drowning as the mariners approach the mountain of Purgatory.
 No Greek source was available to Dante, only the Latin recensions of Dictys and Dares.

 Among the many operas based on the myths of Odysseus and those around him, there is but one based on Telegonus, Carlo Grua's Telegono (premiered in Düsseldorf, 1697) of which an aria "Dia le mosse a miei contenti" may be noted.
 Divine intervention, a death and multiple weddings at the end all assorted easily with the conventions of opera seria.